 Aside from weddings, when should you use aperture priority?

-But not all photographers are wedding photographers, so when is a good time to use aperture priority if you’re photographing your family, or clients?
+But not all photographers are wedding photographers, so when is a good time to use aperture priority for a blurry background if you’re photographing your family, or clients?

-Any time that there isn’t a lot of movement, especially fast movement, in shot.
+Aperture priority is good any time there isn’t a lot of movement, especially fast movement, in shot.

 Just remember to keep an eye on the shutter speed and make changes if necessary.
 If the camera sets a shutter speed that’s too slow for the circumstances, you’ll end up with a blurry photo.